dgleba/472dkrcollection/superset_595_b_yard/superset595e/_readme595e.txt

 # try this order..
 docker-compose -f docker-compose-prod.yml up -d superset-init
-# I think about 5 minutes should be enough.
+# I think about 5 minutes should be enough for no examples.
 I think the next parts can be started before this fully finishes.
-# 600 seconds should over do it.
+# 600 seconds with examples creation should more than do it.
 date
 s=600 ; read  -rsp $"Wait $s seconds or press Escape-key or Arrow key to continue..." -t $s -d $'\e'; echo;echo;